Tax and super

 If you rollover your benefit to another complying fund, you do not pay lump sum tax at the time of the rollover (unless your benefit includes an untaxed taxable amount).
 You may pay tax when you receive your benefit as cash.

-Tax on Lump sum benefits withdrawn from Super before age 60
+Tax on lump sum benefits withdrawn from super before age 60

 If you are aged 60 or over any lump sum superannuation payments are generally tax free.